Jamaican blackbird

 The Jamaican blackbird (Nesopsar nigerrimus) is a species of bird in the New World blackbird and oriole family Icteridae.
 It is the only species (monotypic) in the genus Nesopsar.
 The species has sometimes been included in the genus Agelaius, but molecular systematics have shown it not be closely related to any living New World blackbird or grackle.
 The species is endemic to Jamaica, where it is restricted to Cockpit Country, some central areas and the Blue and John Crow Mountains.

 Description

 The Jamaican blackbird is a small icterid with all black plumage.
-It has a short tail that is often flayed (see below).
+It has a short tail that is often flayed.

 Habitat

 It is strictly arboreal and has a wheezing call.
 Pairs occupy large territories in a variety of wet montane forest types, including elfin and mist forests, that have substantial epiphytes and mosses on the trees.
 The Jamaican blackbird's habitats are confined to areas of above 575m and are rarely seen in lowland areas.